smellak/eliasortega/replit.md

 ## Deployment Configuration

+### ✅ All Prisma Deployment Fixes Applied

+The following fixes have been implemented to resolve the "Query Engine binary not found" deployment error:

-### Prisma Binary Targets (Fixed)
+**1. Binary Targets Configured** ✓
-The Prisma schema has been configured with multiple binary targets to support different deployment environments:
 ```prisma
 generator client {
   provider      = "prisma-client-js"